 DFPS then reissued the regulation using the ordinary, non-emergency procedure, opening it up for public comment.
 It went into effect on March 1, 2016.
 Three days later, DFPS licensed the smaller of the two ICE detention centers, in Karnes.

 The plaintiffs in this case continued to object to the regulation, however, arguing chiefly that it was beyond DFPS's statutory authority.
 They sought a temporary restraining order against licensure of the second, larger, Dilley detention center.
-On May 4, 2016, Judge Crump granted the requested temporary restraining order In the order, the court declared that the plaintiffs had shown "a probable right to a declaratory judgment" that the regulation impermissibly exceeded the agency's statutory authority and held that the temporary restraining order was necessary to preserve the status quo while litigation proceeded, to avoid irreparable harm to the plaintiffs.
+On May 4, 2016, Judge Crump granted the requested temporary restraining order.
+The court stated that the plaintiffs had shown "a probable right to a declaratory judgment" that the regulation impermissibly exceeded the agency's statutory authority, and held that the temporary restraining order was necessary to preserve the status quo while litigation proceeded, to avoid irreparable harm to the plaintiffs.

-Hearing was set for May 13, 2016; after hearing evidence, Judge Crump extended the temporary restraining order and set another hearing for June 1.
+A hearing was set for May 13, 2016; after hearing evidence, Judge Crump extended the temporary restraining order and set another hearing for June 1.
 At that hearing, she heard more evidence, and extended the order further.
-Final hearing is set for September 2016.
-See Austin Chronicle, Fighting Family Detention (May 27, 2016)
+The final hearing was set for September 2016.